 Partner at Miller & Chevalier

-Lamia Matta is a partner at Miller & Chevalier in Washington, DC, where she practices in litigation and global compliance.
+Lamia Matta is a partner at the law firm of Miller & Chevalier in Washington, DC, where she practices in litigation and global compliance.
 She counsels on corporate compliance and white-collar defense, primarily involving the Foreign Corrupt Practices Act (FCPA).
 Lamia has conducted internal investigations in multiple countries on behalf of multinational corporations and has worked on numerous FCPA due diligence reviews in the lead-up to major acquisitions and mergers.
 She has recognized experience in the Middle East and North Africa and has represented both U.S. and non-U.S. clients in international trade, commercial, and criminal defense matters.

 Laurence Shore